sylhare/sylhare.github.io/_posts/2020-04-07-Kotlin-tcp-socket-example.md

 Connect it to the server running in the thread, send something and assuming that `sendMessage` methods return the received response, you can assert on it.

-That's a very simple use case, you might not want to return the response from the send message and depending if you're testing the client or the server you may go different ways to test the expected behaviour.
+That's a very simple use case, you might not want to return the response from the _sendMessage_ and depending on if you're testing the client, or the server you may go different ways to test the expected behaviour.
 Like creating having a `TestServer` or a `testClient` that will have some special `assertReceived` method for what you need to test.

 #### With Mock

-You could mock the socket but it can quickly get tedious and you'd be better off with a real socket client / server for your tests.
+You could mock the socket, but it can quickly get tedious, and you'd be better off with a real socket client / server for your tests.
 But you may want to use mock for corner cases or to decouple your client tests from your business logic tests.

 Here if you'd like to simulate an Exception.